ANTH 313, Historical Archaeology

 Instructor: Donny L. Hamilton

-Office: Room 102B or 124, Anthropology Building
+Office: Room 102B, Anthropology Building 11:10 AM-12:25 PM

-Office Hours: 10 a.m. - 12 p.m.
-Monday &Wednesday, or by appointment
+Office Hours: 9-11 AM Monday &Wednesday, or by appointment

 As applied and defined in this course, historical archaeology is the study of European Cultures (generally Western European) and their spread into the New World from post-1500 to the recent past.
 However, the spread of Asian and African cultures into the New World are also included.
-In historical archaeological research, written documentation usually contributes as much to the research as the archaeological excavations and material culture.
-In fact, historical archaeology is an intimate marriage of archaeology, material culture, and documents.
+In historical archaeology research, written documentation usually contribute as much to the research as the archaeological excavations and material culture.
+In fact, historical archaeology is an intimate marriage of archaeology and documents.
 A range of cultures, time periods and material culture are represented.
-The intent is to present to the students in the class an overview of the subject through lectures, films, slides, covering a selection of historic sites that represent the types of research being conducted in historical archaeology.
-As much as possible, the subject of historical archaeology will be presented by using examples from recent research.
-Accordingly, the internet will be used extensively for topical examples to exemplify historical archaeology research.
-If you do not have a personal computer, then you can access the web pages at the library computer center.
+The intent is present to the students in the class an overview of the subject through lectures, films, slides, covering a selection of historic sites that represent the types of research being conducted in historical archaeology.
+As much as possible, the subject of historical archaeology will be presented by using examples from on-going research.

 1554 Plate Fleet, Padre Island, Texas, Spanish ships

-SELECTED ASSIGNED READINGS
+SELECTED ASSIGNED READINGS FROM:

-Post-Medieval Pottery 1650-1800, by Jo Draper
+Post-Medieval Pottery 1650-1800 by Jo Draper –book portal

-A Guide to the Artifacts of Colonial America, by Ivor Noel Hume
+A Guide to the Artifacts of Colonial America by Ivor Noel Hume

-Archaeological Perspectives on Ethnicity in America, ed. by Robert L. Schuyler
+Archaeological Perspectives on Ethnicity in America ed. by Robert L. Schuyler

-Text Aided Archaeology, ed. by Barbara J. Little.
+Text Aided Archaeology ed. by Barbara J. Little.

 RELEVANT ARCHAEOLOGY WEB PAGES

 Nautical Archaeology --

 Other People's Garbage